Care Certificate Standard 3.1a Answers 3.1a Define ‘duty of care

 Best Interests: Workers must prioritise the needs and preferences of the individuals they care for.
 This means involving them in decisions about their care and ensuring that their perspectives are central to the planning and delivery of services.

-Safety and Welfare: Ensuring the physical and emotional security of those in their care is paramount.
+Safety and Welfare: Ensuring the physical and emotional security of those in their care is essential.
 This includes taking steps to prevent harm, abuse, and neglect.
 Workers must familiarise themselves with safeguarding protocols to recognise and act upon any signs of abuse.

 Competence and Accountability: Health and social care workers need to maintain a high standard of competence and professionalism.
 This involves staying up-to-date with training, following organisational policies, and adhering to regulatory standards.
 Accountability means being transparent and taking responsibility for one’s actions, or inactions, in the care provided.